-The proposed MEPS are expected to remove 25 percent of the least efficient models from the market, so this will affect consumers' choice of models.
+The proposed MEPS is expected to remove the 25 per cent of the least efficient models from the market, so this will affect consumers' choice of models.
 However, the proposed MEPS does not penalise products with additional features, as the MEPS only affect the efficiency which is not generally dependant on the features or other characteristics available in the product.
 Consequently, MEPS is unlikely to cause any significant impact on the availability of additional features in models and hence consumer choice regarding such features and characteristics in New Zealand and Australia.